navgurukul/newton/dataTypes/DataTypes/numeric.md

 **Output :-**
 `-34.25`

-In dono example me humne positive or negative dono value di hai lekin decimal value me.
+In these examples we have given both positive and negative values ​​but in decimal.

 ### Complex Data type

-Complex data types me do part hote hai first real part and second imaginary part hota hai.
+Complex data types have two parts, the real part and the imaginary part.

 **Example**